TrickyFatCat/TrickyInteractionSystem-old/README.md

 A collection of triggers which can add to and remove form the interaction queue the owner actor.

+The plugin has:
+1. BoxInteractionTrigger;
+2. CapsuleInteractionTrigger;
+3. SphereInteractionTrigger;

 #### Parameters

+1. `IsNormalTrigger` - toggles if the trigger should behave as a normal trigger;
+2. `InteractionSettings` - interaction data which will be used by the interaction queue component;

 ## Quick Setup